About

 The Wanderers Theatre

-The Wanderers Theatre is a new independent theatre company founded by a group of diverse young artists united by their passion for creating unique and innovative work.
-The Wanderers Theatre values inclusivity, opportunity and reinvention.
+The Wanderers Theatre is a new independent theatre company specialising in site-specific theatre.
+The company was founded in 2024 by a group of diverse young artists, united by their passion for creating unique and innovative work.
+The Wanderers Theatre values inclusivity and reinvention.
 They aim to create exciting theatre that challenges traditions, as well as provide opportunities for emerging artists.

 Based on Wadawarrung and Dja Dja Wurrung Country (Ballarat VIC), The Wanderers are committed to providing professional quality theatre to regional audiences, as well as performance opportunities for regional artists